 - The most pristine parts of the reef are off Cape York.
 To go to these areas you will need to go on a 3-4 live-aboard dive trip from Cairns, which are usually reserved for certified divers.
-(Update: the coral bleaching event in 2016 affected these northern areas so ask the operator for information on reef conditions – bleaching tends to occur in pools so some patches are bleached and others are not)
+(Update: the coral bleaching events in 2016-2017 mostly affected the northern half of the reef.
+Ask the operator for information on reef conditions – bleaching tends to occur in pools so some patches are bleached and others are not)

 - All snorkel tour operators on the Great Barrier Reef provide equipment.

 Some of these photos are thanks to Tourism & Events Queensland